-What is GPA and CGPA?
+What are GPA and CGPA?

-GPA stands for Grade Point Average.
+GPA stands for “Grade Point Average.”
 It refers to the calculation of a student’s average grade over a stated period of time, such as one semester.
-GPA is calculated by dividing the total amount of grade points earned by the total amount of credit hours attempted.
+GPA is calculated by dividing the total amount of grade points earned by the total amount of credit hours attended.

 At SchoolApply, we calculate the GPA for our studentsLearn More

 In the same way you receive an average mark at the end of a class, your GPA is an average of how you performed in all your courses over a given period of time.
 When an admissions officer looks at your required transcript, the first thing they see is the results of the effort you put into your studies.
 Beyond that, your final grades and GPA can also tell a story of who you are.
 They get a glimpse of your commitment, perseverance and time management skills.
 They can get an idea of what your work ethic and study habits are and how productive you are.

 Of course, having a higher GPA also means that you are smart and able to understand difficult concepts easily.
 If your GPA is high enough, you may also be eligible for scholarships to help pay for tuition.
 On top of that, your future employer might also consider your GPA important.
 This is why it is crucial that you focus on achieving good grades while at school.

 If you graduate with a low GPA, not all hope is lost!
 You can still get into college with a low GPA and SchoolApply can help you submit your application to the schools that are the best fit for you.
 The first step is converting your grades into GPA, and that’s something SchoolApply can help you with as well.

 Catch your GPA in time